lequietriot/music-mask/README.md

 # MusicMask Plugin
 A plugin for RuneLite that allows you to play higher quality music over the Old School RuneScape game.
+This project makes use of the synthesizer developed by IBM Research which was distributed with the BSD 2-Clause "Simplified" License, found here: https://github.com/bome/java-wavetable-synth

 ## Downloadable SoundFonts
 Some SoundFonts, compatible with the Old School RuneScape SoundBank format, can be downloaded from the RuneScape MIDI Music Archive on Google Drive, found here: https://drive.google.com/drive/folders/1Dl3Q1kNx7ouYcDLJhqAUCZxd4ZliShM2?usp=sharing